radiolise/radiolise-home/BUILD.md

 # radio·li·se setup instruction for Debian-based Linux distributions with APT

-Log on as "root" or make sure that you "use" sudo with every single command.
+Log on as "root" or make sure that you use "sudo" with every single command.

 Perform a package update: